alpertuna/react-metismenu/README.md

   onClick(e) {
     if (this.props.onClick) this.props.onClick(e);
     else {
-      // your own operation using "href"
+      // your own operation using "to"
-      // myGotoFunc(this.props.href);
+      // myGotoFunc(this.props.to);
     }
   }